Answered By: Shelly Jablonski

 • use the filters on the left side of the results screen.
 Under "Source Type" select "Show More" and then select "Scores"

-• you can also add the filter "Available Online" or "Located at Library" if you need only the online or print format.
+• you can also add the filter "Available Online."

 Find Piano Duets